Lytsu/lowlight/support.md

 - The docsify theme [docsify-themeable](https://jhildenbiddle.github.io/docsify-themeable/#/) by [@jhildenbiddle](https://github.com/jhildenbiddle/docsify-themeable) is used for this site.
 - A number of docsify plugins are used for this site from [Awesome docsify](https://docsify.js.org/#/zh-cn/awesome).
 - The [server status page](https://status.lowi.ro/status/) is powered by [ServerStatus-Hotaru](https://github.com/cokemine/ServerStatus-Hotaru).
+- Some of the pages used [Fancybox](https://fancyapps.com/docs/ui/fancybox) to create overlay windows containing images.

 ## 赞助者